braze-inc/braze-docs/_docs/_partners/message_orchestration/additional_channels/instant_chat/zendesk_chat.md

 ---
 nav_title: Zendesk
-article_title: Integrating Zendesk Chat with Braze
+article_title: Zendesk Chat
-description: "Learn how to integrate Zendesk with Braze"
+description: "Learn how to integrate Zendesk Chat with Braze"
 alias: /partners/zendesk_chat/
 page_type: partner
 search_tag: Partner

 ---

-# Integrating Zendesk Chat with Braze
+# Zendesk Chat

 > Zendesk’s integration uses webhooks from each platform to set up a two-way SMS conversation.
 When a user requests support, a ticket is created in Zendesk.
 Agent responses are forwarded to Braze through an API-triggered SMS campaign, and user replies are sent back to Zendesk.